The Last Sherlock Holmes Story

 The Last Sherlock Holmes Story is a Sherlock Holmes pastiche novel by Michael Dibdin.
 The novel is an account of Holmes's attempt to solve the Jack the Ripper murders.

+Plot

-Holmes suspects the Ripper to be his nemesis, James Moriarty.
-There is a twist ending, revealing that Holmes himself had invented the character of Moriarty due to insanity, and was himself committing the crimes, a twist which some reviewers have found to be clever while others found disappointing.
-There is also an ambiguity to the revelation as, despairing, Holmes tries to explain to his companion Dr. John H. Watson that Moriarty has fooled Watson and framed Holmes.
+In Victorian-era London, noted detective Sherlock Holmes attempts to solve the murder of prostitutes by the serial killer Jack the Ripper.
+He suspects the Ripper to be his nemesis, James Moriarty.
+In a twist ending, it is revealed that Holmes himself invented the character of Moriarty due to insanity and was himself committing the crimes.
+There is also an ambiguity to the revelation as a despairing Holmes tries to explain to his companion John Watson that Moriarty has fooled Watson and framed Holmes.